BoiseCodeWorks/war-magez/readme.md

 	RESOURCES: [
-		"spells", // retrieves a list of useable spells ONLY ADMINS CAN MODIFY THESE "spells/:id" // gets detailed information about individual spell "spellbook", // retrieves the logged in users spellbook FULL CONTROL VIA  - GET, POST "spellbook/:id" // used to retrieve or remove spell on spellbook - PUT, DELETE ]
+		"spells", // retrieves a list of useable spells ONLY ADMINS CAN MODIFY THESE "spells/:id" // gets detailed information about individual spell "spellbooks", // retrieves the logged in users spellbook FULL CONTROL VIA  - GET, POST "spellbooks/:id" // used to retrieve or remove spell on spellbook - PUT, DELETE ]
 }